Careers adviser

 Professional development

 Experience can lead to responsibility for specialist aspects of the work, for example, delivering career guidance to those with special needs, or information provision.
-See the CDI Career Development Progression Pathway for more details.
+See the CDI Career Development Qualifications and Progression Pathway for more details.

 What training is provided may vary depending on your employer and the qualifications and experience you have when you start in the role.
 Each employer is likely to carry out their own training on the job, which is specific to that particular service.
 This may include data protection, equality and diversity, or dealing with challenging clients.